andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 slice cosets for a given dimension and time, it means that our game is a
 ![2\^{ { \\hat{d} + t} \\choose t }](https://latex.codecogs.com/png.latex?2%5E%7B%20%7B%20%5Chat%7Bd%7D%20%2B%20t%7D%20%5Cchoose%20t%20%7D "2^{ { \hat{d} + t} \choose t }")-valued
-game of life, where each cell can be one of that many options (each slice coset and be present or not coset).
-That means at 2D (![\\hat{d} = 0](https://latex.codecogs.com/png.latex?%5Chat%7Bd%7D%20%3D%200 "\hat{d} = 0")), we have a normal 2-valued game of life (![2\^1](https://latex.codecogs.com/png.latex?2%5E1 "2^1")), at 3D we have
+game of life, where each cell can be one of that many options (each slice coset and be present or not).
+That means at 2D
+(![\\hat{d} = 0](https://latex.codecogs.com/png.latex?%5Chat%7Bd%7D%20%3D%200 "\hat{d} = 0")),
+we have a normal 2-valued game of life (![2\^1](https://latex.codecogs.com/png.latex?2%5E1 "2^1")), at 3D we have